Logan-Hansen/PokemonCrystal/README.md

 - [ ] Updated movesets for Pokemon
 - [ ] Base stat changes to rebalance and increase usability
 - [X] Added back in some of the japanese release trainer sprites
-- [ ] Make trainers with multiple sprite options
+- [X] Make trainers with multiple sprite options
+- [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)

 ## See also